Techtonica/curriculum/agile-development/intro-to-agile.md

 If you have time play the XP game to illustrate the following concepts:

 - Story planning and estimation
-- Story prioritisation based on user/business value
+- Story prioritization based on user/business value
 - Using a planning board
 - Time-boxing and iterations
 - Retrospective